 There are not many methods available to prevent DNS Cache poisoning.
 The best method is to scale up your security systems so that no attacker can compromise your network and manipulate the local DNS cache.
-Use a good firewall which can detect DNS cache poisoning attacks.
+Use a good firewall that can detect DNS cache poisoning attacks.
 Clearing the DNS cache frequently is also an option some of you may consider.

 Other than scaling up security systems, admins should update their firmware and software to keep the security systems current.
-Operating systems should be patched with latest updates.
+Operating systems should be patched with the latest updates.
 There should not be any third party outgoing link.
-The server should be the only interface between the network and Internet and should be behind a good firewall.
+The server should be the only interface between the network and the Internet and should be behind a good firewall.

 The trust relations of servers in the network should be moved up higher so that they do not ask just any server for DNS resolutions.
 That way, only the servers with genuine certificates would be able to communicate with the network server while resolving DNS servers.

-The period of each entry in DNS cache should be short so that DNS records are fetched more frequently and are updated.
+The period of each entry in the DNS cache should be short so that DNS records are fetched more frequently and are updated.
 This may mean longer time-periods of connecting to websites (at times) but will reduce the chances of using a poisoned cache.

 DNS Cache Locking should be configured to 90% or greater on your Windows system.
 Cache locking in Windows Server allows you to control whether or not information in the DNS cache can be overwritten.
 See TechNet for more on this.